gorgenyilmazz/pingsweeper/README.md

 # pingsweeper
-A simple pingsweeper bash script example while progressing in TCM's course
+A simple pingsweeper bash script example while progressing in TCM's course.

 to scan in nmap
 ./ipsweep.sh > <filename>